-Winter Safety Tips: 5 Reasons to Dig Your Car Out of the Snow
+Winter Car Tips: 5 Reasons to Dig Your Car Out of the Snow

 Whether you park on the street or in your driveway, your car likely gets buried during winter snowstorms, making it hard to clean off.
 To make the situation worse, plows generally push snow around your vehicle or driveway, packing it down.